 Unified Patent Court Agreement

 An international agreement to establish a single court for Unitary Patents.
-It was signed in 2013 and was brought into force on the 1st June, 2023.
+It was signed in 2013 but has not yet been brought into force.
+Entry into force is expected in June 2023 following ratification by Germany.